google/temporian/docs/src/user_guide.md

 Operators that modify an `EventSet`'s index are called _vertical operators_.
 The most important vertical operators are:

-- `tp.set_index`: Set features as index or add them to the existing one.
+- `tp.add_index`: Set features as index or add them to the existing one.
 - `tp.drop_index`: Remove features from the index, optionally keeping them as features.
 - `tp.propagate`: Expand an index based on another `EventSet`’s index.